Urgableh/Logistics_Estimation_Tool/README.md

 By default, the simulating marker will stop at every waypoint for 15 minutes.
 It will also stop in the middle of travel after 5 hours from departure for 30 minutes.

 All wall clock destination times include these delays.

+# FAQ

+**I can't drag the marker backwards.**

+When paused, the marker can be dragged to any future point in the path.
+In order to drag the marker backwards, follow these steps: Stop -> Start -> Pause -> Drag -> Start.

+**The marker is not snapping to the road.**

+Google Directions API returns a discrete set of instructions to navigate the roads.
+These include instructions to turn at various intersections, and lack the interim instructions when travelling forward on a long road.
+Due to these lack of instructions, fewer anchoring coordinates can be mapped to the simulated path resulting in less accurate pathing.
+Regardless, all timing is accurate.

+**How do I keep tracking the position of a single marker?**

+Clicking on the marker and showing its Info Window will ensure the marker is always on screen.
+(Note this will *not* centre the marker at all times).

+**This page can't load Google Maps correctly.**

+The Google API Key has expired on the developer's end.
+Provide your own API key or contact the developer.